 - Crew Lead

-Is There Going to be Demand for Solar Energy Installation Managers?
+Is There Job Demand for Solar Energy Installation Managers?

-In the United States, there were 602,500 jobs for Solar Energy Installation Manager in 2016.
+There were about 602,500 jobs for Solar Energy Installation Manager in 2016 (in the United States).
 New jobs are being produced at a rate of 12.6% which is above the national average.
 The Bureau of Labor Statistics predicts 75,800 new jobs for Solar Energy Installation Manager by 2026.
-Due to new job openings and attrition, there will be an average of 68,500 job openings in this field each year.
+There will be an estimated 68,500 positions for Solar Energy Installation Manager per year.

 The states with the most job growth for Solar Energy Installation Manager are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Maine, Alaska, or Kentucky.
 These states have the worst job growth for this type of profession.